Nuvolect/DeepDive-Android/README.md

 We initially experimented with reverse engineering to explore vulnerabilities of our own apps.
 We learned how hackers find security gaps in our apps.
 Looking other apps on our phone, we also learned how seemingly legitimate apps invade our privacy.

+This is an early release, DeepDive is still in BETA.
+We need <a href="https://nuvolect.com/donate">your donations</a> to help support research, development and testing.

 ## Finally, an easy workflow you can live with
 Android is the server.
 Access the details of reverse engineering from your handheld device or from the convenience of your large Mac or PC screen.
-How we use Deep Dive:
+How we use DeepDive:
 1. Join the same WiFi on your Android phone or tablet as your Mac or PC.
-1. Install and start Deep Dive on your Android phone or tablet.
+1. Install and start DeepDive on your Android phone or tablet.
 1. Note the IP address on the home screen and go to that address from your Mac or PC.
 <br>
 <a href="https://nuvolect.com/deepdive/deepdive-release.apk">